 Fraudulent and duplicate entries are a concern when running any type of contest.
-However, if you're installing your Campaign as a Facebook application - or if you are enabling Facebook features on your Campaign - you can limit these kinds of entries by adding the Facebook ID field to your Form.
+However, if you're installing your campaign as a Facebook application - or if you are enabling Facebook features on your campaign - you can limit these kinds of entries by adding the Facebook ID field to your list's form.

 How the Facebook ID Field Works

 Each personal Facebook profile has its own unique Facebook ID number.
 Because each ID number is unique - and because Facebook’s Terms stipulate that each individual person is limited to one profile - Facebook ID numbers are a great way to restrict list entry and reduce repeat and fraudulent entries.

 However, to access a user’s Facebook ID number, ShortStack must first get the user’s permission to access his or her basic Facebook profile information.
 The way ShortStack obtains permission for this information is with the Facebook ID field, which appears on the form to the end user as the Log in with Facebook button.

 When a user clicks on the Facebook ID field while filling out a form, they’re presented with an Allow Prompt.
 When they grant ShortStack this permission, we receive a special code from Facebook that allows us to access very basic information from the user’s account, including their Facebook ID number.
 We store each entrant’s Facebook ID access code along with their submission.
 When future entries are submitted, our servers check those Facebook IDs against the Facebook IDs connected to previously submitted entries.
 Because these special codes are almost impossible to guess, it’s very difficult to cheat this system.